projectblacklight/spotlight/README.md

   - [Blacklight Development Google group](https://groups.google.com/forum/#!forum/blacklight-development)
   - [Spotlight Community Group](https://groups.google.com/forum/#!forum/spotlight-community) (equivalent to #spotlight-service)

-## Building the javascript
+## Updating the JavaScript bundle
-The javascript is built by npm from sources in `app/javascript` into a bundle in `app/assets/javascripts/spotlight/spotlight.js`.
+The JavaScript is built by npm from sources in `app/javascript` into a bundle in `app/assets/javascripts/spotlight/spotlight.js`.
 This file should not be edited by hand as any changes would be overwritten.
-When any of the javascript components in the gem are changed, this bundle should be rebuilt with the following steps:
+When any of the JavaScript components in the gem are changed, this bundle should be rebuilt with the following steps:
 1. [Install npm](https://www.npmjs.com/get-npm)
-2. run `npm install` to download dependencies
+2. Run `npm install` to download dependencies
-3. make sure that the version in `package.json` matches your intended release version
-4. commit the new `package-lock.json` that reflects the desired version number
+3. Run `npm run prepare` to build the bundle
+4. If you are releasing a new version of the gem, follow the release instructions below.

+## Releasing a new version and publishing the JavaScript
+You only need to update `package.json` and prepare/publish the JavaScript package for npm if there are changes to the JavaScript.
+1. Edit `version.rb` and `package.json` to set the new version
-6. run `npm run prepare` to build the bundle
+2. Run `npm run prepare` to build the JavaScript bundle
+3. Run `npm i --package-lock-only` to update the version in `package-lock.json`
+4. Commit the changes e.g. `git commit -am "Bump version to X.X.X"`
+5. Push the release to rubygems and GitHub: `bundle exec rake release`
-6. run `npm publish` to push the javascript package to https://npmjs.org/package/spotlight-frontend
+6. Run `npm publish` to push the JavaScript package to https://npmjs.org/package/spotlight-frontend

+See "Updating the JavaScript bundle" above for more details.